dart-lang/webdev/webdev/README.md

                                   (defaults to on)

 -v, --verbose                     Enables verbose logging.
+    --chrome-debug-port           Specify which port the Chrome debugger is listenting on.
+If used with launch-in-chrome Chrome will be started with the debugger listening on this port.
     --hostname                    Specify the hostname to serve on.
                                   (defaults to "localhost")

     --hot-restart                 Automatically reloads changed modules after each build and restarts your application.
                                   Can't be used with live-reload.

-    --launch-in-chrome            Automatically launches your application in chrome.
+    --launch-in-chrome            Automatically launches your application in Chrome with the debug port open.
+Use chrome-debug-port to specify a specific port.
     --live-reload                 Automatically refreshes the page after each successful build.
                                   Can't be used with hot-restart.